Shuji Ishikawa

-Shuji Ishikawa (石川 修司, Ishikawa Shūji) is a Japanese professional wrestler, currently signed to All Japan Pro Wrestling (AJPW), where he is a former Triple Crown Heavyweight Champion, World Tag Team Champion and the winner of the 2017 Champion Carnival. and he is a Winner 2 time World's Strongest Tag Determination League (2017, 2019) with Tag Team Partner Suwama.
-He also performs for Pro Wrestling Noah where he is a former GHC Openweight Hardcore Champion.
+Shuji Ishikawa (石川 修司, Ishikawa Shūji) is a Japanese professional wrestler, He is currently signed to All Japan Pro Wrestling (AJPW), where he is a former one-time Gaora TV Champion, Triple Crown Heavyweight Champion, World Tag Team Champion and the winner of the 2017 Champion Carnival. and he is a Winner 2 time World's Strongest Tag Determination League (2017, 2019) with Suwama.
+He also currently performs on the Pro Wrestling Noah, where he is a current GHC Openweight Hardcore Champion in his second reign.

 Ishikawa is also known for his work in DDT Pro-Wrestling and Big Japan Pro Wrestling (BJW), as well as numerous other independent promotions.
 He is a former KO-D Openweight Champion, BJW Deathmatch Heavyweight Champion and BJW World Strong Heavyweight Champion.

 Early life

 Ishikawa was friends with fellow future professional wrestler Takashi Sasaki as a teenager, whom he met through judo.